 Last, you should ask if there is a reference list of past sellers (especially businesses related to your industry) available that you can use to gain other perspectives.
 Sellers are often vocal about their exit experiences, so searching the web for relevant blog articles, podcasts, etc. from key persons involved in the transition can also provide new perspectives.

-Anchor your questions around the last two to three years, because a positive experience 6 years ago, isn’t suggestive of their time and attention now.
+Anchor your questions around the last two to three years, because a positive experience 6 years ago isn’t necessarily suggestive of their time and attention now.

 If all goes well and you pass this initial call, it’s not over.
 The firm will set up another call with someone more senior or request preliminary SaaS due diligence data.

-Michael Mason, our Acquisitions Analyst, says that when SureSwift starts the due diligence process, additional preliminary requests will often be made depending on our first call or two with the Founder.
+An analyst with our Acquisitions team says that when SureSwift starts the due diligence process, additional preliminary requests will often be made depending on our first call or two with the Founder.
 For example, we may request details on product usage, customer segments, and conversion reports.

 The Preliminary SaaS Due Diligence Checklist